Thickness Control.

 smaller.

-until the amount of radiation at the detector rises up to
+amount of radiation at the detector increases to

 its normal level.